 Of course, if you are running a twelve-room bed-and-breakfast investors are unlikely to assign the same valuation to your company as they do to Mariott, which has about 3,500 hotels throughout the world.
 You’re going to have to discount your business significantly to reflect its smaller size and riskier nature compared to the leaders in the field.

-Finally, if you are at the stage where properly valuing your business is critical (e.g. you have investors or buyers who are interested) then you’ll want to get some professional help.
-If you have a good small-business attorney and accountant they can be excellent resources to consult first.
-And if you need more advice then you might want to hire one or more independent valuation experts to conduct a detailed analysis of your business and assign it an estimated valuation.
+Finally, if you are at the stage where properly valuing your business is critical (e.g. you have investors or buyers who are interested), you’ll want to get some professional help.
+If you have a good small-business attorney and accountant, they can be excellent resources to consult first.
+You might also want to hire one or more independent valuation experts to conduct a detailed analysis of your business and assign it an estimated valuation.
 This won’t come for free, but a solid analysis that assigns a realistic valuation can end up saving you time and money when you are negotiating to sell a stake in your company.